A happy accident

 My reason for creating these pieces of art from recycled materials is to make use of old, discarded items that just end up in the landfill.
 I see potential in discarded and broken things.
 I see real beauty in the imperfections.
 Flaws are what make us all unique, one-of-a-kind creatures, and to me, that is the true definition of beauty and perfection.

 Just like every person on this earth has her or his own story.
 Why wear something that hundreds or thousands of others have, pumped out of a factory in a third-world country, unremarkable and unimaginative?
 Wear a piece of history, handmade in Canada, and help make a small difference in the amount of junk that ends up polluting our planet.

 Gone to the dogs

-The name, Pink Daisy Designs, was inspired by my first dog, a Boston Terrier named Daisy.
+The name, Pink Daisy Leather, was inspired by my first dog, a Boston Terrier named Daisy.
 Since my favourite colour is pink, she would always be decked out in a pink collar, leash and coat.
-I fell in love with the Boston Terrier breed and joined Boston Terrier Rescue Canada as a volunteer.
+I fell in love with the Boston Terrier breed and joined Boston Terrier Rescue Canada – a 100% unpaid, volunteer-run, registered Canadian charity, as a volunteer.
 I wanted to help in any way I could, so I made a bunch of warm dog coats to donate to the foster dogs in rescue’s care.
 I made a little label for them and decided to call my “company” Pink Daisy Designs in honour of my sweet little muse.
-I am now the Vice President of Boston Terrier Rescue Canada, a 100% unpaid, volunteer-run, registered Canadian charity.
+I now operate my graphic design business under Pink Daisy Designs, and my leather jewellery business under Pink Daisy Leather.